Introduction

 Rule 10.1: Rule: Consistent Ordering of Composition API Features

-- Lifecycle Hooks: Lifecycle hooks like onMounted, onUnmounted, etc.
+- Lifecycle Hooks: onMounted, onUnmounted, etc.

 - Watch